Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 Stay at Gurra Family Guesthouse, conveniently located in the with a luxurious shower.
 The type you want after a long day.
 You’ll find more restaurants, hotels, and even a convenience store (try the homemade raki!) in town, so you’ll have enough to do before nightfall.

-The next day you can return by shuttle or for more flexibility, hire a private driver.
+The next day you can either return to Shkodër by shuttle or for more flexibility, hire a private driver.

 Berat